SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 Main Entity Schema

-It indicates the primary content topic or entity that is defined on the page or for which the page is made.
-Normally such schemas are implemented as objects with their own properties in the Schema Markup code.
+This schema identifies the primary topic or entity that a page is built around or intends to represent.
+Typically, such schemas are implemented as structured objects with defined properties within the schema markup code.

 You can learn more about its JSON LD implementation here > https://schema.org/mainEntity